inoxlang/inox/QUESTIONS.md

 **<summary>Is Inox a company ?
 What is the business model of Inox ?</summary>**

 Inox is not a company.
-I am working full-time on Inox and releasing the source code under the MIT license.\
-Please consider donating through [GitHub](https://github.com/sponsors/GraphR00t) (preferred) or [Patreon](https://patreon.com/GraphR00t).
+Please consider donating through [GitHub](https://github.com/sponsors/GraphR00t) (preferred) or [Patreon](https://patreon.com/GraphR00t) to support my work.

-I may develop closed-source services that are peripheral to the project if I earn almost nothing from sponsorship.
-**Inox will always be licensed under the MIT license.**
+In the future, if I don't earn a living from sponsorship, I may develop closed-source services that are peripheral to the project. **Inox will ALWAYS be licensed under the MIT license (or similar).**
 </details>

 _________